Here are three easy cardboard and inner tube love ideas for you and your kids to try out for this love month!

 I am looking to make the word L-O-V-E and there are two ways to show this.

-First one is the easiest is to use the cardboard toilet inner tubes.
+First way is the easiest is to use the cardboard toilet inner tubes.

 These tubes can be easily cut into the shape of the letters and I will make a couple of penquins to go with the word, also made from inner tubes.

-Second one is to use the empty white boxes, that will be the blocks and the base that hold strips of cardboard letters, which I will explain later on.
+Second way is to use the empty white boxes, that will be the blocks and the base that hold strips of cardboard letters, which I will explain later on.

 But first what is valentine about?
 Who or what represents it and when or where did it originate from. let’s take a look at this short video to tell us more.